top of page

 stages of behaviour_edited.jpg

 In practice, although we set a minimum criterion of 20 complete cases, we find that, in order to pass the assessment, the majority of our applicants shadow and lead on significantly more than 20 cases before applying.
+These may be conducted online or face to face, though we strongly encourage candidates to prepare for the assessment by undertaking a large proportion of their cases face-to-face where possible.

+Pre-certified applicants should maintain CPD as required for CCABs whilst undergoing supervised experience or developing their clinical skills.
 As you work towards assessment following pre-certification, you should record all your cases in a ‘Case Log’ and record all the behavioural presentations you personally addressed in a ‘Presentations Summary’.

 Documentation of clinical experience: Case Log and Presentations Summary